Polices and Procedures of the DT Program

 regardless of the cause, their opportunities for learning and academic success

 will be adversely affected.
-The syllabus

 for each course contains the instructor’s attendance and grading